Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 Additional Considerations:

 - Formic Acid: The exact role of formic acid in human health is still being investigated.
 However, its presence in *Polyrhachis vicina* Roger adds another layer of complexity to its potential benefits.
-Some traditional uses suggest it may have pain-relieving and anti-inflammatory properties, but further research is needed.
+Some traditional uses suggest it may have discomfort reducing and wear and tear buffering properties, but further research is needed.

 - Chitin: The exoskeletons of ants contain chitin, a type of fiber that may have prebiotic effects, supporting the growth of beneficial gut bacteria.
 However, more research is needed in this area.